adonespitogo/angular-loading-spinner/README.md

 This directive also exposes `spinnerActive` model to the `$rootScope` with a boolean value.
 It can be useful if you want to hide some elements while your application is fetching data from the backend.

+You can still use `us-spinner` directly un-affected by ajax request using the `us-spinner-standalone` directive.

 Read [angular-spinner docs](https://github.com/urish/angular-spinner) on how to customize the spinner and refer to [spin.js docs](http://fgnass.github.io/spin.js/) for more configuration options.

 ## License